 These Views are intended to be embedded in BlackBox Documents.
 The particular advantage of these Views is that when they are saved to disc they are compressed (using CpcCompressors), so typically take much less disc space than uncompressed Bitmaps.

-CpcBitmaps uses the services of CpcCompressor and Pac.
+CpcBitmaps uses the services provided by CpcCompressor and Pac.

 When you edit a source code file it is often necessary to jump back and forth between two or three different areas making changes simultaneously.
 A valid solution would be to open the appropriate number of windows with the same document and to switch between them.
 BlackBox supports this with the command "Window - New Window (F2)".
 For example, you may open one window with TYPE declaration in view to add properties to an object, and the second window with a method implementation.
 Now you may add new properties while writing code that uses them.
 Unfortunately, in BlackBox all these windows will share the same text cursor position, so if you start typing right after you switch to another window, you will immediately be brought back to the place where you were typing in the previous view, effectively losing all the advantages of having two windows.
 To place the text cursor at a new position you have to use the mouse, and switch from keyboard to mouse and back again which slows you down and distracts you.